Nykaa: Beauty-ful E-commerce play

 How much time does your wife or female partner take to get ready?
 Always, beating the expectations!

 Fashion is easy to understand.
-Face, body, eye, lip, and nail products are covered in beauty and personal care products.
+But, what is covered in beauty and personal care products is the face, body, eye, lip, and nail products.

 Based on my personal experience, the amount of beauty, personal care, and fashion products purchased (per capita) in India is significantly less than in the Middle East or South East Asia.
 Even Europe and US are ahead of India.
-The current size of the beauty & personal care (BPC) market in India is estimated to be around USD 16 billion in 2020.
-The expected growth rate could be around 12% up to 2025 driven by under-usage (vs global standards) and an increase in disposable income.
-Online penetration in the BPC industry is around 8% (source – Company RHP).
+The current per capita expenses on the beauty & personal care (BPC) market in India are estimated to be around USD 15 which is expected to increase to USD 50 in the next 8 years.
+The expected growth rate could be around ~15% for the next few years driven by under-usage (vs global standards) and an increase in disposable income.
+Online penetration in the BPC industry is around ~17%.
 China, the US, and Korea have online penetration of 35%, 20%, and 45% respectively.
 A lot of room for online BPC industry growth.

 Enter Nykaa!!

 Nykaa is a consumer technology platform selling beauty, personal care, and fashion products.
-The company was launched in 2012 to focus on the BPC segment and is an omnichannel player with around 112 physical stores across 52 cities.
-Beauty products have a very high margin, making them vulnerable to fake products.
+The Company was launched in 2012 to focus on the BPC segment and is an omnichannel player with around 154 physical stores across 60 cities.
+Beauty products have very high margins which makes them vulnerable to fake products.
 So, Nykaa follows the inventory model to solve the authenticity issue in the BPC products.
-BPC contributes around 90% of the Company's revenue.
-The company launched the fashion segment around three years back.
+BPC contributes to around 87% of the Company’s revenue.
+The Company launched the fashion segment around five years back.

 Why invest in Nykaa?